top

 Then later, the beautiful Europa (in her dreams) was sometimes hounded and fascinated by the Australian irresistible Sacred Golden-Plumed wombat, and sometimes the Golden-Plumed wombat was sitting on her belly.

-Thus, the title Europa and the Sacred Golden-Plumed wombat sitting on her belly has awaken my inspiration.
+Thus, Europa and the Sacred Golden-Plumed wombat sitting on her belly has awaken my inspiration.

 Europa days were fully occupied chasing the Golden crested white cockatoos and on other occasions Europa was chased by the rarely seen Black Cockatoo.
 Europa pursued Cockatoos believing that cockatoo’s crests are made of the purest gold.